crimist/Zm/WriteUp.md

 I started to find other Black Ops 2 cheats and started looking at their code.
 I was on a different version so the offsets and ASM are different I was able to find some structs because of it so it ended up being extremely valueable.

 The first major decision I had was the choice between a internal or external cheat.
-The differences between the two are pretty important.
+The differences between the two are pretty big.

-Internal cheats are DLLs that are injected into the victim process and acquire values internal by assigning variables to specific memory addresses `int *health = reinterpret_cast<int *>(0xDEADBEEF)`
+Internal cheats are DLLs that are injected into the victim process and acquire values internal by assigning variables to specific memory addresses `int *value = reinterpret_cast<int *>(0xDEADBEEF)`

 On the other hand external cheats run and acquire a windows API handle on the process where they use functions like `ReadProcessMemory()` and `WriteProcessMemory` to change and acquire in game values.

-From what I had heard internal cheats were harder to debug but had far better performance than external cheats.
+From what I had heard internal cheats were harder to debug and crash the game if they do anything wrong but have far better performance than external cheats.

 Because I was using an aimbot and I had made an external cheat before I decided to make it internal to learn how DLLs work.
 This proved to be a really good choice.